Cotidib/fcc-survey-form/README.md

 # fcc-survey-form
 Simple survey form with HTML5 and CSS

-Challenge (clone) project made for Responsive Web Design Certification at freeCodeCamp.
+Challenge project made for Responsive Web Design Certification at freeCodeCamp.

 ## Assignment